310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Midori sad3 %}
 The “Tropical Island Troppeys” I loved for so long are going on an indefinite hiatus…?
 The same “Tropical Island Troppeys” that would always brighten my day with their softness…?

-Bearbonk, Mr. Slothy, Armajiro, Kiwi, Plateypus…[^] It’s over for me…
+Bearbonk, Mr. Slothy, Armajiro, Kiwi, Plateypus…[^2] It’s over for me…

 It’s already bad enough that I feel this close to collapsing from the pressure of being the leader, and now you’re telling me they’re gonna <em>disappear</em>…?
 What am I supposed to do with my life now…